Dorestad: History

 The township was established at the base of the former Roman fortress of Levefanum in the 7th century.

 The Frankish Carolingian Empire and the Frisians fought for control of the territory, until the Franks gained control of the Frisian Coast in 719.

 Dorestad flourished between the 7th century and the mid-9th century.
 The settlement was well known for minting coins under the control of several Frankish rulers.

 In the 7th century, it was clear that Dorestad had the potential to become a major port.
 It was the meeting point for traders at the time.
 As a result, the Franks and the Frisians fought over control of the township.
 The Franks won out at the end of the 7th century and closely monitored the growth of Dorestad, which led to Dorestad's economic expansion via international trade and the establishment of a mint in the Upper town.
 It is assumed that there was a toll as well as harbour fees, collected by the king's representatives at Dorestad.
 Over time, many coins have been discovered in the Dorestad area, supporting the idea of rapid growth and control of the harbour as well as the presence of a mint.
 Many of the coins that have been discovered bear resemblance to other Frankish coins of the period.
 The numismatic evidence supports the victory of the Franks over the Frisians.

 It seems that the expansion of Dorestad, Lower Town in particular, lasted until the early 9th century, when the strength of the international trade of luxury items was weakened by the rise of regional trade.
 The shift in the character of trade occurred as more and more trading towns popped up in the region.
 The Franks seemed to be networking with Byzantium and the Muslim world.
 As the trade increased across the board, the Franks required more trading settlements to support the economy.

 As a result, the Franks slowly lost interest in the town and granted the Church of Utrecht responsibility over a sizeable portion of Dorestad.
 By expanding the power of the Church, the local élite was weakened providing substantial security for the Franks.

-It is generally believed that the township reached its peak around the 820s and the 830s and declined considerably thereafter.
+It is generally believed that the township reached its peak around the 820s and 830s and declined considerably thereafter.
 It is thought that the decline occurred because of Viking raids as well as a decline in the economy.